selunders/N64xCart-Dumper/README.md

 ### Soldering instructions

 1. Confirm your board is actually a VERSION 1.1 board before doing anything.
+(Should have `REV 1.1` printed on the bottom)
 2. With the board powered off, locate cartridge slot pins 18, 19, 21, and 43.
 Use the bottom (solder-side) view in the diagram above — pin numbering mirrors left/right once you flip the board over.
+I took off the acrylic board cover when doing this step.
 3. Solder jumper wire 2 (pin 19 to pin 43, top-to-bottom across the connector).
 4. Solder jumper wire 1 (pin 21 to pin 18, side-to-side along the bottom row).
 5. Check for solder bridges to adjacent pins before powering the board back on.